 Travel time

 The model showed that travel time was rated at about 19% in IN LGA; about 19% and 21% in INW and INE LGAs respectively; while it is about 20% for TTLGAs (See Figures 2a-d).
 The percentage evaluation of the travel time in each LGA is below the AQoSE, where the overall average stands at 26.99% for all the three LGAs considered in this study.
-This suggests services undertaking slow round trips, possibly caused by intermittent picking up and dropping off of passengers, which implies that percentage evaluation of travel time as a factor contributes to lower the overall QoS.
+This suggests services undertaking slow round trips, possibly caused by intermittent picking up and dropping off passengers, which implies that percentage evaluation of travel time as a factor contributes to lower the overall QoS.
 This indicates a significant impact on the user’s wellbeing in terms of time as a resource, as the state of the IPT services makes it difficult for users to engage in any other activities, such as working on their laptop while journeying.
 The results contradict studies on activity-based travel demand, where users can use part of the travel time for activities such as reading (Ettema et al., 2010; Martin et al., 2014).

 Waiting time

 The model showed that the waiting time for IPT is about 24% in IN LGA; about 25% and 24% in INW and INE LGAs respectively; while it is about 24% for TTLGAs (See Figures 2a-d).
 The percentage evaluation of the safety in each LGA is above the AQoSE, where the overall average stands at 26.99% for all the three LGAs considered in this study.
-This is an indication of long waiting times in some instances caused by high traffic at peak hours, or waiting for users at either origin/destination as there is no formal scheduled trip time.
+This is an indication of long waiting times in some instances caused by high traffic at peak hours or waiting for users at either origin/destination as there is no formal scheduled trip time.
 There is a tendency when no such scheduled trip time exists for operators to take advantage to ensure that all the seats are occupied either at the origin or destination, to ensure maximum profits on a round trip – resulting in longer waiting times.
 The results are consistent with previous studies (Gwilliam, 2003; Pucher et al., 2005).

 User comfort